cristianCeamatu/JustDogs-react-redux-toolkit/README.md

 - Users view a catalog of dogs and their breed on the homepage.
 - Users can change the page number, filter by breed group/life span or search by breed name.
-- Users can click on a image to be routed to the dog show page where they can see their details: temperament, life span, raised for, breed group, height and weight.
+- Users can click on an image to be routed to the dog show page where they can see their details: temperament, life span, raised for, breed group, height, and weight.
 They can click on the Wikipedia link if they are interested to check extra info about the dog.
-- The dog show page contains an other random dogs sections where users can navigate to see other dogs
+- The dog show page contains other random dogs sections where users can navigate to see other dogs

 ## This web app is live, you can check it here: [Live demo](https://justdogs-react.herokuapp.com/)